bozonx/squidlet/doc/squidletctl.md

   By default it uses $SQUIDLET_ROOT dir instead "build" of repository.
 * --name uses only if group config is specified and selects a host config from group config
+* --force - in production it rebuilds system and installs npm modules.
+   In development it installs npm modules.
 * --ioset=localhost:8889 - connect to ioSet of remote host.
 You should allow it in this host
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument)